API Gateway Pattern

 5. Summary

-- API Gateway is the single entry point for all clients.
+- API Gateway is the single entry point for all clients — it handles Auth, Rate Limiting, SSL, and Routing.

 - Use the BFF Pattern to tailor APIs for different clients (Mobile vs Web).

-- Service Mesh handles internal (East-West) traffic.
+- Service Mesh handles internal (East-West) traffic; Gateway handles external (North-South).

-- Popular tools: Kong, Zuul, AWS API Gateway, Nginx.
+- Popular tools: Kong, Zuul, AWS API Gateway, nginx.

 You have completed Module 03!
 Review the key concepts in the Module Review before moving on.